SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-4-Variant_Calling/Variant_Calling.md

 ### Folder structure

-Let's create a new folder  called `pop_genomics` in your  `/scratch/genomics/your_username`. our folder structure for this workshop.
+Let's create a new folder  called `pop_genomics` in your  `/scratch/genomics/your_username`.
 It's easier to troubleshoot any issues if we are all working within the same framework.
-First, we will create a folder called `genome_qc_annotation` in your `/scratch/genomics/your_username` folder.

 ```
 cd /scratch/genomics/your_username/